< WIRe Blog

 At WIRe, we believe financial literacy is a workplace equity issue.
 When women understand money, they gain agency—not just over their finances, but over their careers.
 That was the impetus behind our new professional development program, Finance Foundations.
 This 10-part program delivers a comprehensive grounding in financial literacy, giving participants the knowledge and tools to make confident financial decisions in both their personal and professional lives.
 Sessions from leading voices in business and finance cover the core elements of corporate finance — how to read financial statements, build sound business plans, raise capital, and manage risk — while also developing practical personal finance skills in budgeting, saving and investing, debt management, and retirement planning.
 Contact us to learn more about delivering this program to your teams of all genders to promote gender equity throughout your workplace.

-To bring the Give to Gain theme to life, WIRe is hosting an all-day online Giving and Celebration Event for International Women’s Day 2026.
+To bring the Give to Gain theme to life, WIRe is hosting TWO all-day online Giving and Celebration Events for International Women’s Day 2026 on March 6th and March 9th.
 The event will combine education, storytelling, community, and fundraising to show how generosity fuels real progress.

 So, What Will You Give to Gain?

-Gender equality isn’t a zero-sum game.
-The more we give, be it resources, access, knowledge, or advocacy, the more we all gain.
+Gender equality isn't a zero-sum game.
+The more we give — recognition, access, credit, and advocacy — the more we all gain.

 About the Author